-In conjunction with the mandated rotation every five years of the independent auditor's lead engagement partner, in 2020 the Audit & Finance Committee participated in the selection of the new lead engagement partner for the 2021 fiscal year.
-The selection process commenced with Company interviews of candidates who met professional, industry and personal criteria, including diversity of thought and background, experience with complex global clients, and industry-specific experience, among others.
-Management recommended a finalist candidate to the Committee.
-The Committee Chair then interviewed the finalist and, in consultation with the Committee, concurred with management's recommendation to engage the new lead audit engagement partner for 2021.
+In conjunction with the mandated rotation every five years of the independent auditor's lead engagement partner, the Audit Committee oversees and participates in the selection of our lead engagement partner.
+The selection process starts with management interviews of candidates who meet professional, industry and personal criteria, including diversity of thought and background, experience with complex global clients, and industry-specific experience, among others.
+Management recommends a finalist candidate to the Committee.
+The Committee Chair then interviews the finalist and, in consultation with the Committee, considers management's recommendation and approves appointment of the new lead audit engagement partner, most recently for 2021.
+This individual is expected to serve in this capacity through the end of the 2025 audit.